poker strategy

 Texas Holdem Image

-Before I started writing this the section of identifying your Holdem image and your opponents, I read an article that I've found really interesting that relates to this topic of table image.
+Not too long ago, I read an article that I've found really interesting that relates to this crucial matter of the Texas Holdem image.

 Texas Holdem Image #1: Loose Passive (Fish)